Photographs from this year’s Harvest Festival:

-Bowfell Class singing, ‘The Wheels on the Tractor’ at our Harvest Festival.
+Bowfell Class singing, ‘The Wheels on the Tractor’.

 This year we gathered together on the eleventh month on the eleventh day at the eleventh hour to remember all those who have fallen in battle.
 Pam led our service beside our local war memorial in the grounds of St John’s.
 Bowfell class laid poppies they had all made.
 Members of Skiddaw class lead prayers including one they had written themselves and members of Scafell read the famous “In Flanders Fields” poem by Lieutenant-Colonel John McCrae.
 We will remember them.